 Compiling a file

 Note: These instructions assume that you are using the LilyPond application.
-If you are using any of the programs described in Easier editing, please consult the documentation for those programs if you have any problems.
+If you are using any of the programs described in Easier editing, consult the documentation for those programs should you have any problems.

 Step 1.
 Create your ‘.ly’ file